Reimagining Personal Growth App Onboarding

 Existing issues within the website

-Our client’s goals were to gain a better understanding of how to improve the experience for first-time users, as well as find wats to encourage these users to pay for a subscription upon onboarding.
-That being said, we knew we needed to focus our study on people who were not only interested in personal development, but who also had the means to potentially pay for this kind of service.
-We determined that our target audience should be young professionals who are interested in, are currently using, or have used personal development and mindfulness apps.
+Our client’s goals were to gain a better understanding of how to improve the experience for first-time users, as well as find ways to encourage these users to pay for a subscription upon onboarding.
+We knew we needed to focus our study on people who were interested in personal development, and had the means to potentially pay for this kind of service.

-We presented our clients with 3 actionable recommendations
+We presented 3 actionable recommendations to our clients

 We decided to conduct moderated, remote usability test with 8 participants.